 9. Scottish Terrier

-The Scottish Terrier is often called a Scotty, and it is one of several terriers that originate from Scotland.
-These are small dogs with a distinctive shape and large heads.
+The Scottish Terrier is often called a “Scotty,” and it is one of several terriers that originate from Scotland.
+These are small dogs with distinctive body shapes and large heads.
 The Scottish terrier is a popular breed in America, owned by two presidents, and featured in the popular board game Monopoly.
 This breed is extremely territorial and aggressive.
 They are known for barking continuously, and they make excellent watchdogs.
 They are often standoffish around strangers and small children, and their barking can become bothersome to many people.

 The Shih-Tzu breed is a toy breed, and it often weighs less than twenty pounds fully grown.
 These tiny dogs originated in China, and most have long, straight hair, while others have shorter curly hair.
 These dogs were once highly prized among Chinese royalty and bred strictly for companionship.
 Shih-Tzu can be a great pet, but they are temperamental and extremely stubborn.
 Shih-Tzus are much like cats, in that, they do whatever they want, whenever they want.

 As you can see, most of the least affectionate dog breeds are hunting or sporting dogs from a time past.
 Over the years, their job may have gone out of style, but we keep them around as pets and companions.
 These 10 dogs have an especially hard time letting go of the past and need a strong leader to give them a new purpose.
-These dogs are not for the casual owner that wants a dog around the house but doesn’t want to interact with them much.
 The Shih-Tzu, Scottish Terrier, and Chow Chow, in particular, are difficult breeds to manage for new owners.

 Feature Image Credit: Degtyaryov Andrey, Shutterstock